ChristianIvicevic/deployonfriday.io/posts/2021/06/28-days-of-rust-part-1.md

 ## My opinion on the Borrow Checker

 In theory the Borrow Checker is an awesome concept and in those small example snippets it looks really useful and does its job just fine.
-However I had some serious issues when trying to apply my old mental models I had from C++ to Rust as some of my code that always worked would not pass the strict rules of the Borrow Checker due to some really odd cases where it wasn't guarantee to behave correctly which did never occur anyways.
+However I had some serious issues when trying to apply my old mental models I had from C++ to Rust as some of my code that always worked would not pass the strict rules of the Borrow Checker.
+My previous code had some theoretical edge cases (that were never reached during runtime) where it wasn't guaranteed to behave correctly and thus causing the compiler to complain.
-It was really difficult to learn some of the rules and intricacies, especially when handling objects or passing objects into lambdas where the system was too strict for my taste.
+It was really difficult to learn some of the rules and intricacies, especially when handling objects or passing objects into lambdas where the system was too strict for my taste, but more on that in the following posts.

 An actual benefit is the guarantee that certain errors will never occur during runtime and memory issues are the most common problem in system-programming.
-Unfortunately I did not profit off of it so far since I have been working with a lot of unsafe code where those guarantees cannot be applied to.
+Unfortunately I did not profit off of it so far since I have been working with a lot of unsafe code calling into 3rd party libraries written in C where those guarantees cannot be applied to.

 At least the compiler has descriptive errors messages and explains the cause for most of the errors one will run into when battling the Borrow Checker.